Smith Campus Center & Student Programs Department Staff

 As a Southern California resident for over 20 years, Ellie loves planning the “47 Things” trips that send students off-campus every semester to exciting destinations around Los Angeles and beyond (especially Dodger Stadium).
-Ellie lives in Claremont with her wife, Missy, and their dog, Dexter.
-You might spot them walking Dexter around campus…if you do, please say hi!
+Ellie lives in Claremont with her wife, Missy, and their dogs, Dexter & Dozer.
+You might spot them walking the dogs around campus…if you do, please say hi!

 John has been at Pomona College since 2006, when he moved from Massachusetts to come to Claremont.
 A life-long New Englander, John graduated with his B.S. from University of Massachusetts at Amherst.
 He recently received his Master’s in Leadership & Management from the University of La Verne in 2010.
 He has been in Student Affairs in Higher Education since 1977, including 10 years in South Africa at the University of Durban/Westville and the University of Natal-Pietermariszburg.